Apps and technology to help carers

 - Online carer communities and advice lines

-- NHS Choices - accessing health records
+- NHS website - accessing health records

 - Tunstall - telecare and telehealth to help carers

 - The Royal Institute for the Blind - apps and technology